-Having led a successful career of over 35 years as a school teacher, Paula R. Caplinger garnered a laudable reputation as a teacher on behalf of the Sacramento Unified School District.
-Hired by the district in 1973 as a traveling instrumental music teacher, she later began teaching full time in 1992 and maintained activity in this role until her retirement in 2008.
-During the course of her tenure, Ms. Caplinger co-coordinated the Pacific Telesis Shared Decision Making Project at Will C. Wood Middle School, was a member of the restructuring committee of the Sacramento City Unified School District and served as a commissioner of the California Teacher Competency Panel.
+Having led a successful career of over 35 years as a schoolteacher, Paula R. Caplinger garnered a laudable reputation as a teacher on behalf of the Sacramento City Unified School District.
+Hired by the district in 1973 as a traveling instrumental music teacher, she later began teaching full time in 1974 and maintained activity in this role until her retirement in 2008.
+During the course of her tenure, Ms. Caplinger co-coordinated the Pacific Telesis Shared Decision Making Project at Will C. Wood Middle School and was a member of the restructuring committee of the Sacramento City Unified School District.

-Aligned with several professional organizations relative to education, Ms. Caplinger is a member, assembly representative and delegate of the National Education Association.
-She has served in a variety of capacities for the California Teachers Association, is a member of the Music Educators National Conference and the Sacramento City Teachers Association.
-Likewise, she is a member and former policy board member of the Consumer Federation of California.
-In 1986, the Sacramento City Teachers Association honored Ms. Caplinger with a 1986 Golden Apple Award.
-A celebrated Marquis listee, she has been included in several editions of Who’s Who in America, Who’s Who in American Education, Who’s Who in the West and Who’s Who of Emerging Leaders in America.
+Aligned with several professional organizations relative to education, Ms. Caplinger is a member and delegate of the National Education Association.
+She has served in a variety of capacities for the California Teachers Association, and she is a member of the Music Educators National Conference and the Sacramento City Teachers Association.
+Likewise, Ms. Caplinger is a member and former policy board member of the Consumer Federation of California, and she has served as a commissioner of the California Teacher Competency Panel.